andrewtryder/Stock/README.md

 History

     This was my first big plugin.
 I had made a plugin because all of the Supybot plugins for displaying stock symbol / ticker information were screen scraping hacks.
-Moreoever, each one I tested was broken.

-    I have methods for Google's stock API and Yahoo via YQL.
-At certain times, and depending on the symbol, one or the other works.
-So, I did two methods and linked them into a main command called "quote".
+    I decided to make my own.

+    One big problem: while the data for quotes has become more liberated, there still is not some abundant API.
+    Mainly, this has to do with the fact of the money invovled and how much quotes cost.

+    I found Yahoo and Google "APIs", except each returns different information and also has different symbols.
+    Many also want to know some of the simple quotes like oil, gold, etc. I figured out how to make a look-up table for doing these quotes.

 Instructions

     No setup.
+Should work fine out of a 2.6+ setup.
-I suggest adding an alias from quote to stock.
+    I suggest adding an alias from quote to stock:

-Future

-    I have plans to add in oil/metals prices as I have decyphered the futures contract method and have a crude method to implement this.
-Once you can get a reliable contract source, YQL has the quotes available from the exchanges.
+    /msg <bot> Alias add stock quote

 Notes